 After moving successfully, you then need to consider how to protect your data in its new location.
-SaaS data in apps like Salesforce, Office 365, or Google Workspace need a proper backup and restore strategy similar to the apps you previously ran and stored on-premises.
+SaaS data in apps like Salesforce, Microsoft 365 or Google Workspace need a proper backup and restore strategy similar to the apps you previously ran and stored on-premises.

 Before moving to a SaaS cloud environment, you likely stored and managed your data and apps on-site.
 If a mistake or loss occurred, you could have your IT team spin up your backup drives, pull data from a specific date you requested, and manually reload it.